Breast Milk Production: How Does Breastfeeding Work? – BabyBuddha Products

 Colostrum

-Besides the bump, you’ll likely notice the breasts changing to prepare to feed your baby even before you give birth.
-In fact, some moms even produce colostrum during the second or third trimester.
+You’ll likely notice the breasts changing to prepare to feed your baby even before you give birth.
+In fact, it is normal to produce colostrum as early as 18 weeks gestation!

-Colostrum is full of everything your baby needs, such as antibodies and other essential nutrients to sustain them in the first few days of life as your milk works to come in fully.
-Most women will produce mature milk a few days after giving birth.
+Colostrum is full of everything your baby needs, such as antibodies and other essential nutrients to sustain them in the first few days of life.
+“During these first few days, your baby’s frequent feeding will help to increase your milk volume,” notes Lactation Expert Dr. Hope Lima, PhD, RD, IBCLC.

 When breastfeeding, your baby receives foremilk at the beginning of a feed and hindmilk at the end of a feed.
 The foremilk is often less concentrated towards the nipple, while the hindmilk comes from deeper within the glandular tissue and typically has a higher fat concentration.